nhscc/problem-statements/2022/qoverflow/qoverflow-part-1.md

 Every time a user views a question through this view, the question's "number of views" will be incremented by one (1).

-Users can answer their own questions, and can comment on their own questions and answers, but cannot vote on (upvote/downvote) their own questions or answers.
+Users can answer their own questions, and can **always** comment on their own questions and answers, but cannot vote on (upvote/downvote) their own questions or answers.
 Users cannot upvote a question they've already downvoted and vice-versa.
-Users cannot vote on a question they've already voted on (e.g. upvoting multiple times is not allowed); however, users can "undo" their own votes.
-This is all enforced at the API level.
+Users cannot vote on a question they've already voted on (e.g. upvoting multiple times is not allowed); however, users can "undo" their own votes, after which they are allowed to cast a different vote if they wish.
+These rules are all enforced at the API level, so your team does not have to spend much time implementing them.

 Comments will appear in the order that they were created, with the oldest comments appearing first.
 Comments will show the comment text followed by the